Best Wired Security Cameras

 Price $299.99 $299.99

-We set up two Nocturnal cameras – one at the front of the house, and one to keep an eye on the backyard.
-With 4K resolution, eight times optic zoom, additional digital zoom, and night vision that can see up to 150 feet in the dark, they didn’t disappoint.
-We learned a lot about what happens at night, including a few things we wish we hadn’t.
-That family of possums we saw parading around our front lawn worried us a bit.
+We set up two Nocturnal cameras – one to keep an eye on the front of the house, and another to keep an eye on the backyard.
+Of course, your home might need more, but we found that this camera’s features gave us a clear view of an enormous amount of property, saving us money on extra equipment.
+The Nocturnal series comes with 4K resolution, eight times optic zoom, additional digital zoom, and night vision that can see up to 150 feet in the dark.
+Let’s put it this way: we learned a lot about what happens at night, including a few things we wish we hadn’t, like the fact that a family of possums likes to parade around our lawn at 2:30 a.m. every night.

 Pro Tip: Lorex is about to release its Nocturnal 4 Security Camera Systems, which feature multi-channel NVRs that can handle both 16 and 32 channels.
 If you’re really serious about your security, these systems are among the best in the industry.

-Of course, these cameras aren’t cheap.
-Individual devices start at around $299, and even if you bundle four, you’re still looking at just under $1200.
+As you might guess, these particular Lorex cameras aren’t cheap.
+After all, you’re not going to get features like these for free.
+Individual cameras start at around $299, and even if you bundle four, you’re still looking at just under $1200.
 Luckily, Lorex runs quite a few sales throughout the year.
 Black Friday is just around the corner, for instance.
 Often, you can get these cameras for much less than their normal prices.

-And the thing about Lorex is, if one camera model doesn’t fit your budget, there’s bound to be another one that does.
+The thing is, Lorex has cameras to suit every budget.
+Trust us – this company manufactures a lot of cameras.
+So if the Nocturnal series is out of reach, just keep looking.
 The company’s Fusion line, for instance, is less than $150 a camera, and these cameras combine both wired and wireless features in a single system.
 That makes them particularly useful for homeowners looking for a mix of indoor and outdoor cameras.
 Put the wired cameras outside where wireless models might be prone to interference and set the wireless devices up inside.

 Get even more information about more Lorex models in our complete review of Lorex cameras.